Barron Trump Autistic School Comment Goes Viral: First Son Attacked By ‘SNL’ Writer

-A Barron Trump autistic school comment went viral after Friday’s Presidential Inauguration.
+A Barron Trump autistic school comment went viral after Friday’s presidential inauguration.
 Sadly, 10-year-old Barron Trump has been watched very closely since Rosie O’Donnell made a comment about him appearing to be autistic.
 Although the comment enraged millions of people, it seems to have stuck in the minds of many and obviously, not everyone respects the new First Family.

 Some feel that Rosie O’Donnell may have opened the door to attacking the child, who some believe may really be suffering from the mental condition.
 And while it is customary to poke fun at the president of the United States and those that he chooses to be a part of his cabinet, there are many people in the world that believe that children are strictly off-limits.
 No matter what.